 A stirring confession of a man’s anguish and recovery from the problem of male impotence just before he turned age forty using African herbs.

-The guy was overcome by frustration, hopelessness, dejection and non-existent self-esteem.
-The problem he had was quite unusual or perhaps very usual but it was very strange to him.
-He found out overnight for some strange reason and maybe exacerbated by diabetes that he was impotent, yes impotent.
-In his own eyes he was no longer a man.
-A few women who really fancied him quickly gave him up when he failed them with non-performance when actually his stature, muscles, looks and height, at face value, wildly suggested he was capable of gonad-watering performances.
+Frustration, hopelessness, sadness and non-existent self-esteem overcame the guy [who confessed].
+The problem he had was quite unusual, or perhaps very usual, but it deflated him.
+Nevertheless, he learned overnight to his shock and maybe exacerbated by diabetes he was impotent, yes impotent.
+It crushed him.
+Moreover, he felt he was no longer a real man.
+A few women who had fancied him gave him up when he failed them with weak, intimate performances.
+Even though, his stature, muscles, looks and height, at face value, suggested he the strength and capacity render gonad-watering performances.

-The guy shyly sought help from the doctors.
-His was offered Viagra tablets, Aprostadil pellets, Cognitive Behaviour Therapy and a vacuum pump, all to get it up.
-The minimal and temporary successes of the medical prescriptions given to the guy did not create much hope of recovery.
-The sexual days apparently were over for him at just age 39.
+The guy with much shyness sought help from the doctors.
+They offered him Viagra tablets, Alprostadil pellets, therapy, and a vacuum pump, all to get it up.
+The minimal and temporary successes of the medical prescriptions given to the guy created little hope for recovery.
+Hence, tears.
+The days of sexual activity were over for him at just age thirty-nine.
+Oh no!

-The results were at worst volcanic!
-It need not be more graphic than that; his potency was fully restored and some.
-For the guy it was one nano-victory of African traditional medicine over Western medicine.
-Now convinced in the efficacy of African herbs, the guy is now looking for a root or concoction that will improve his intelligence.
-It is doubtful if he would find it on the market or anywhere else but you never know with these things.
+To test its efficacy, he went back to an old flame.
+A bickering reunion.
+Unexpectedly, the results were at worst volcanic!
+I reserve the right to avoid being more graphic.
+His athletic potency was alive, and better.
+Gbogborogbo!
+In fact, for the guy, it was one small victory of African traditional medicine over Western medicine.
+Convinced African herbs work, the guy is now looking for smart roots that will improve his intelligence.
+Nonetheless, it is doubtful if he would find it on the market or anywhere else.
+But you never know with these things.

 The Confessions of A Post-Impotent Guy gives hope not despair.
 Consequently, never stop.